EduardoSantanaSeverino/AspnetBoilerPlateDemos/docs/videos/04_Demo_Frontend/Demo_Frontend.md

 # 2. Install/Start and start Angular project:

 - Verify your npm version, execute: `node -v ; npm -v ; yarn -v;`.
-- cd into: `cd source/MyCollegeV2/angular`.
+- cd into: `cd source/MyCollegeV3/angular`.
+- update the file: `source/MyCollegeV3/angular/src/assets/appconfig.json` to remove the `s` in `https`, it should look like: `"remoteServiceBaseUrl": "http://localhost:44311",`.
 - Run `yarn install`.
 - Run `yarn run start`.
 - Login with the username as: `admin` and password as: `123qwe`.